CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 ```

 ## stranded alignments and bigwigs
-In some cases, you may want to carry out a stranded alignment with the end goal of views read 'pile-ups' on a genome browser track.
+In some cases, you may want to carry out a stranded alignment with the end goal of viewing read 'pile-ups' on a genome browser track.
 This can also be done using Kallisto, but requires a few other programs and steps to get from the Kallisto alignment to bigwig.

+{% include warning.html content="If you've been using your laptop thus far, now would be a good time to consider finding some more compute resources.
+Working with .bam files may be too much for your laptop to handle." %}

 Stranded alignment using pseudobam.
 SAM creation is also possible at this step.
 ```